digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-10-03-september-2021-roundup.md

   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/09/Email_headers_highres-06-1024x342.png" alt="" class="wp-image-7275" width="384" height="128" srcset="/wp-content/uploads/2020/09/Email_headers_highres-06-1024x342.png 1024w, /wp-content/uploads/2020/09/Email_headers_highres-06-300x100.png 300w, /wp-content/uploads/2020/09/Email_headers_highres-06-768x257.png 768w, /wp-content/uploads/2020/09/Email_headers_highres-06.png 1250w" sizes="(max-width: 384px) 100vw, 384px" /></figure>
 </div>

-#### **Don’t miss out—mark these upcoming events in your calendar!**
+#### **Don't miss out—mark these upcoming events in your calendar!**

   * We are teaming up with Electronic Frontiers Australia (EFA) to run a special workshop on How to write a submission this Thursday at 6pm AEST.
 We will be sharing tips and tricks on what to look for in draft legislation or policy documents, and how to write a compelling submission.
 Stay tuned for the link to join!
-  * Don’t forget to register for fortnightly Tech Talks to keep you up to date on all the latest technology, law and human rights news.
-You can [register][18] for the next one (October 8th) or watch back the ones you’ve missed [here][19].
+  * Don't forget to register for fortnightly Tech Talks to keep you up to date on all the latest technology, law and human rights news.
+You can [register][18] for the next one (October 8th) or watch back the ones you've missed [here][19].
   * Parallels: The Freeplay 2021 Showcase is streaming on October 7, and will highlight some of the most unique, experimental independent games made in Australia.
 [Learn more here][20].
   * The Wheeler Center is hosting [Fringe Debate: Break the Internet][21] on October 11 with a range of interdisciplinary artists debating the power of the internet.
   * The 2021 Australian Digital Inclusion Index is soon to be released, with a [launch event on October 15][22] to discuss the state of digital inclusion in Australia.
-  * **Australia’s [NetThing][23] will be held online 4-5 November 2021!
+  * **Australia's [NetThing][23] will be held online 4-5 November 2021!
 If you want to hear from tech experts on the latest regulatory challenges, this is the place to be.**

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/09/Email_headers_highres-03-1024x171.png" alt="" class="wp-image-7272" width="758" height="128" srcset="/wp-content/uploads/2020/09/Email_headers_highres-03-1024x171.png 1024w, /wp-content/uploads/2020/09/Email_headers_highres-03-300x50.png 300w, /wp-content/uploads/2020/09/Email_headers_highres-03-2048x342.png 2048w" sizes="(max-width: 758px) 100vw, 758px" /></figure>
 </div>

 On Thursday 30 September we hosted our second event for our Rebalance the Internet Economy project.
-Don’t know what we’re talking about?
+Don't know what we're talking about?
 [Read about the project here][24].

 TL;DR, we think that the internet has immense potential for good, but that the power is all out of balance.
 We want digital platforms to better serve local creators and communities.
 This project is about developing a grassroots narrative to co-design policy recommendations for governments and tech companies!

-In our first event, [EXHIBIT][25], we considered who is and isn’t able to be visible online.
+In our first event, [EXHIBIT][25], we considered who is and isn't able to be visible online.
 We discussed content moderation, censorship, sex, bodies, and community building.
 In our latest event, IMAGINE, we started to delve into the relationship between digital platforms and creators, specifically the storytellers.
 How are digital platforms impacting writers?
-You’ll have to [watch the recording back here][26] to find out!
+You'll have to [watch the recording back here][26] to find out!

 Alongside these events we are doing a research survey to gather community experiences and insights to inform our work.
 If you use digital platforms to create, display, sell, or promote your work—we want to hear from you!